MLB Odds and Predictions: A Guide to MLB Futures and Prop Betting

 - Over/under the number of total hits/RBIs/or home runs for a specific player

-Since the high court struck the federal ban on full-fledged sports wagering outside Nevada, seven states, including New Jersey, Mississippi, Delaware, Pennsylvania, West Virginia, Rhode Island, and Washington, D.C., have legalized sports betting.
-New Jersey’s first legal sportsbook opened in mid-June 2018.
+Since the high court struck the federal ban on full-fledged sports wagering outside Nevada, more states, including New Jersey, Mississippi, Delaware, Pennsylvania, West Virginia, Rhode Island, and Washington, D.C., have started to legalize sports betting.
+NJ’s first legal sportsbook opened in mid-June 2018.
 By the end of the year, in New Jersey alone, 10 brick-and-mortar and 11 online sportsbooks took a combined $1.25 billion in wagers.

 If you’re looking to make an MLB futures or prop bet but it’s not yet legal in your state, hopefully it will be sooner than later.
-Many other states will vote on sports betting legislation later this year.
+Many other states have been pushing regulated sports betting, so it could only be a matter of time for your state to allow it.
 We know how fun these bets can be, so we’ll make sure to update you here at SharpSide and at RotoGrinders Sports Betting with the best options available to you as legalized sports betting options expand in the U.S.

-The Advantage of Betting on MLB Futures and Props
+Advantage of betting on MLB futures and props

 In fact, buying low on MLB odds is one of the keys to betting futures and props.
 Many people ask, “When is the best time is to place an MLB futures bet?”
 Is it in the preseason, right before opening day, or before/after the trade deadline?
 For each bet, there’s a different answer.
 But you always want to try to buy low on MLB odds, being the first person to the punch, so to speak.